varunkanbhat18/LibAPRS/README.md

 # LibAPRS
-Write a simple code to analyze incoming packets and send a dummy packet.
+Simple code to analyze incoming packets and send a dummy packet.